Who is eligible to apply to SURF?

 Graduating students are not eligible to apply.
 Students must be continuing undergrads.

 Complete the online application.
 Follow the instructions on submitting your two letters of recommendation.

 Please review the How to Apply section of this website.

 What factors are considered in the admissions process?

-The admissions committee considers a minimum GPA of 3.0 on a 4.0 scale, statement of serious interest in pursuing an MD/PhD degree, past research experience, and evaluation as stated in letters of recommendation.
+The admissions committee considers a minimum GPA of 3.5, statement of serious interest in pursuing an MD/PhD degree, past research experience, and evaluation as stated in letters of recommendation.